csbBSSE/TogglePolygonCodeRepository/README.md

 Now, how exactly the data should be retrieved in the ouput is the choice of the user.
 I have given four examples, in my Code repository, where in `odecode_relative_stability_4.m` I collected the values of a,b,c,d separately and then chose the solutions where A=1,B=0,C=1,D=0 as state 11 and where A=0,B=1,C=0,D=1 as state 6 for the relative stability plotting.
 But, for `odecode_relative_stability_2.m, odecode_relative_stability_5.m, odecode_relative_stability_7.m` I wrote the definition of the states inside the code and just stored how many initial conditions converged to which state in each run.

-_User should go through `odecode_relative_stability_<circuit component number>.m` files carefully and understand these (the more complicated helpfer functions used inside this code can be neglected, as that part remains same in all the analysis.
-The user must tune his results as per his requirements to get the output in a mode that will be easier for him to analyze later.)_
+_User should go through `odecode_relative_stability_<circuit component number>.m` files carefully and tune his results as per his requirements to get the output in a mode that will be easier for him to analyze later.)_

 ---